 Tornado Warning: A funnel cloud has been sighted.
 Take shelter in appropriate locations.

-Campus staff, with students, practice one severe weather drill each semester and each summer school session.
+Campus staff, with students, practice 2 severe weather drills each semester and each summer school session.

 Announcement over the paging system for shelter: